 This is especially true for discs in the highly flexible sections of the spine, such as the neck and lower back.
 With every twist and movement, the vertebrae press against the discs, and the tough outer layer of the disc must work to maintain the proper shape and height to support the spine.
 When the elasticity wears down, the disc can tear or bulge into the spinal canal, causing a weakness in the spine and possibly compressing a nearby nerve.

-Though we cannot control the natural aging process of the spine, there are some preventative measures that can help promote strength and health in the spine, and sometimes prevent or postpone these conditions from developing.
+When the nerve is compressed or irritated, symptoms can develop such as pain, weakness, numbness and tingling in the neck or lower back.
+Though we cannot control the natural aging process of the spine, there are some preventative measures that are described below to help promote strength and health in the spine, as well as sometimes prevent or postpone these conditions from developing.

 To help prevent the development of a disc protrusion and other neck and back injuries, the following techniques should be used when lifting items:

 - Keep your feet shoulder width apart

 - Bend only at the hips and knees